 I was tested for COVID-19.
 What’s next?

-Please note, all healthcare providers are required to confidentially report all positive COVID-19 results to the Department of Health.
-They may reach out to learn more about any recent travel or close contacts to assist in containing the spread of the virus.
+Please note, all healthcare providers are required to confidentially report all positive COVID-19 results to the local department of health who may contact you to learn more about any recent travel or close contacts to assist in containing the spread of the virus.

 I tested positive for COVID-19 but am not showing symptoms.

-If you tested positive for COVID-19, your One Medical provider will call you to talk through your test results and provide a care plan.
-If you’re not showing symptoms, there is a good chance that you’re already on the road to recovery.
-As of late, health experts have found little evidence that those infected with COVID-19 will contract it again.
+If you tested positive for COVID-19, your One Medical provider will contact you via our mobile app to provide education around a care plan.
+If you’re not showing symptoms, there is a good chance that you have an asymptomatic infection or you’re already on the road to recovery.
 While you may feel fine, it’s important that you still take measures to prevent others from contracting the virus.
-Your provider will recommend self-isolation until at least 10 days have passed since you first tested positive assuming you have not developed symptoms within that time.
-The decision to stop home isolation should be left to healthcare providers and local health authorities

-I tested positive and am experiencing manageable symptoms.
+I tested positive and am experiencing mild to moderate symptoms.

 Many of those who get tested for COVID-19 will actively be experiencing symptoms similar to those of a cold or flu.
 While there is currently no known cure for the coronavirus, your provider will offer tips on things you can do from home to help ease your recovery period.
-Most importantly, make sure to get plenty of rest, drink lots of water, and take Tylenol (or another pain/fever reducer as instructed by your provider) to alleviate pain and help reduce fever.
+Most importantly, make sure to isolate from others, get plenty of rest, drink lots of water and take acetaminophen (or another pain/fever reducer as instructed by your provider) to alleviate pain and help reduce fever.

-If your symptoms become so severe that you are unable to take care of yourself (i.e. unable to consume liquids and food, experiencing excessive light-headedness, etc.) then you should immediately reach out to your healthcare provider, or for emergencies, dial 911.
+If your symptoms become more severe, such as difficulty breathing, very high fever, or chest pain, or if you are unable to take care of yourself (i.e. unable to consume liquids and food, experiencing excessive light-headedness, etc.), you should immediately reach out to your healthcare provider, or for emergencies, dial 911.